 They arrived in good humor with plenty of time to acquaint themselves with us and to unobtrusively set up their act.
 Our group LOVED the illusions and reveled in the magic of the evening.
 Following the performance, Angelique and Markus mingled and visited with members of our club, making everyone feel valued and special.
 They posed for photos, introduced their animals, and answered many questions.
 They were subtle as they packed up and did not seem to be in a hurry to leave.

 I wish The Steelgraves continued success and will actively look for another occasion to enjoy with them.

 --Susan F. King, Altrusa International, Portland, ME

-Book your visit with Santa and Mrs. Claus today!
-Dates in December are limited; contact us for rates/times.
+Book your visit with Santa and Mrs. Claus!
+December dates are limited; contact us for rates/times.